zhaoranz/algorithm_data_structure_python3/README.md

 # algorithm_data_structure_python3

-This is a repository about python3 code implementation for algorithms and data structure.
+I use this repository to store my notes for algorithms and data structure, and I will implement data structure and algorithm as python3 code.